zmlka/undisciplinary/kubernets_diagramtic_primer.md

 the various webserver pod replicas.

-In a traditional setup, such a scenario would be handled by having a load balancer in front of your pod repicas and having the load balancer figure out routing to the pods.
+In a traditional setup, such a scenario would be handled by having a load balancer in front of your pod replicas and having the load balancer figure out routing to the pods.
 Similarly, if you wanted to inspect all replicas you'd have to find out information about which replicas are actually running and only then query based off that information.